LCM RECOMMENDED ARTIST

 Discography: Razor Wire (2014) Gold Rush (2017)

-For our next showcase we take another trip to Nashville the current base of Muscle Shoals born singer-songwriter Hannah Aldridge.
+For our next LCM recommended artist we take a trip to Nashville the current homee of Muscle Shoals born singer-songwriter Hannah Aldridge.
 For our showcase track we have chosen a great song 'Howlin' Bones', the first single from her 2014 debut album 'Razor Wire'.

 Hannah will be performing at the Green Note on the 14th June, 2016 as part of her new UK tour, so well worth a trip to one of our favourite London venues.
 Hannah is also running a pre-sale for her new album with details on her website.